elmehdizouihar/car-crud-time-calculator/README.md

     ```
 ## ℹ️ Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+For comprehensive Angular documentation and guides, visit the official [Angular documentation](https://angular.dev/).
+For specific help with the Angular CLI, use `ng help`.